el-el-san/banana-drawing/README.md

 # Banana Drawing

-🍌 An Android application that generates AI-powered illustrations of bananas and cats
+🍌 An Android application that generates AI-powered illustrations

 ## Overview